Susan Frykberg: Life

 Simon Fraser University with Barry Truax.
-She would teach in the School of Communication at Simon Fraser University for 7 years.
+She would teach in the School of Communication at Simon Fraser University for seven years.

-She served as a guest lecturer at the Ontario College of Art Toronto), Emily Carr College (Vancouver), Auckland University, RMIT University (Melbourne), and Box Hill Institute of TAFE (Melbourne).
-She has one son.
+She served as a guest lecturer at the Ontario College of Art (Toronto), Emily Carr College (Vancouver), Auckland University, RMIT University (Melbourne), and Box Hill Institute of TAFE (Melbourne).
+She is survived by one son.

 Works

-Frykberg composes electroacoustic works.
+Frykberg composed electroacoustic works.
 Selected compositions include: